It's Your Choice 2019

 Health Plan Information

 All changes in coverage are accomplished by completing an approved electronic or paper application within 30 days after the change occurs.
 Employees should file an application through your benefits/payroll/personnel office to notify your health plan of changes.
 Retirees and continuants should file with ETF.
 Failure to report changes on time may result in loss of benefits or delay payment of claims.
 (See Question: Which family changes need to be reported?):

-Exception: If you change your primary care physician (PCP), you may contact your health plan.
+Exception: If you change your primary care physician (PCP) or your primary care clinic (PCC) , you may contact your health plan.

 You will receive identification cards from the health plan you select.
 If you lose these cards or need additional cards for other family members, you may request them directly from the health plan.
 Health plans are not required to provide you with a certificate describing your benefits.
-The IYC Health Plans, IYC Access Plan or IYC Medicare Plus Certificate of Coverage online provides this information.
+The IYC Health Plans, Access Plan, Medicare Advantage or Medicare Plus Certificate of Coverage online provides this information.